lawlist/countdown-timer/README.md

 * `~/.emacs.d/init_3.el` might contain code loading your *third* favorite starter kit.

-The default `package-user-dir` will be:
+The default hard-coded values for `package-user-dir` will be:

     `~/.emacs.d/elpa_1` if the user chooses option # 1.